West Yorkshire's historic landscape is an important part of our heritage and is provided with protection under the planning process.

 Our Senior Archaeologist can advise on:

 Early consultation may help you to avoid delays and unnecessary expense at a later stage.
-If you are considering a development, whatever its scale or location, please contact us [link to ‘Our Staff’] for further information and advice.
+If you are considering a development, whatever its scale or location, please contact us for further information and advice.

 Our present landscape is the product of changes made by man over the last 10,000 years.
 This historic landscape with its settlements, fields, woodlands, industries, roads, railways and canals provides the framework in which we live and work.
 It is one of our richest resources and provides the link between ourselves and the past.